Flamenco

 By Isaac Strauss

 Flamenco is a traditional Spanish dance that began in the 18th century.
-The period between 1780 and 1845 is often called the “golden age of Flamenco.”
-Flamenco was founded in Andalusia, a region of southern Spain.
+Between 1780 and 1845 is often called the “golden age of Flamenco.”
+One of the most famous Flamenco dancers is Rafael Amargo, known for his remarkable talent and performances.